 Qi Gong for Better Breathing Workshop

-Lee will be leading a Qi Gong for Better Breathing workshop on Sunday, July 28th, 2019.
-During the workshop, Lee will be teaching practices to help students release negative emotions and experience energy, inspiration, and resilience.
-The practices will primarily focus on the respiratory system and breath, with exercises that are both movement based as well as meditative.
+To help practitioners embody the lessons we’ve been discussing, our team has put together a pre-recorded workshop called Qi Gong for Better Breathing.
+This workshop is part of a five-workshop bundle and teaches practices to help students release negative emotions and experience energy, inspiration, and resilience.
+The practices primarily focus on the respiratory system and breath, with exercises that are both movement-based as well as meditative.

 Your lungs are a special gift that is constantly serving you.
-Click the banner below to learn more about how Qi Gong for Better Breathing can help you feel your best!
+Click the banner below to learn more about Qi Gong for Better Breathing and the other workshops included in this bundle!

 By Ian Drogin